Environment Variables

 - env1.yml

-# env1.yml declares address, $address is replaced with env2.yml
+# env1.yml declared address, $address will be replaced with env2.yml

 - $address